simoun-asmar/CohortFlow/docs/cohort_analysis_workflow.md

 📊 Below, you can see the visualization created directly in Databricks, showing repeat purchase behavior across cohorts.

+From the visualization we can tell that:

+- 🟦 The **2nd order repeat rate** remains consistently high across all cohorts, generally above **0.95**, showing strong likelihood that customers who make a first purchase are very likely to return at least once.
+- 🟧 The **3rd order repeat rate** begins slightly lower and trends downward over time.
+This suggests a gradual drop-off in continued engagement past the second purchase.
+- 🟩 The **4th order repeat rate** shows a more noticeable **decline**, especially for the more recent cohorts (May–June 2024), indicating fewer customers are reaching high levels of repeat purchasing.
+- 📉 Overall, the trend shows **early customer retention is strong**, but **long-term loyalty (3rd and 4th orders)** requires improvement.

+These insights can help guide re-engagement strategies focused on converting 2nd-time buyers into long-term repeat customers.

 ![Repeat Purchase Rates by Cohort](../dashboard/Repeat_purchase_rates_by_cohort.png)

 ## 📌 7.
 Cohort Size by Month